 Since the Back button should only perform linear (backward) navigation, you may use the back button to leave an in-game menu (opened by a different button) and return to gameplay.
 For more information about design for navigation, see Navigation with Back and Up.
 To learn about implementation, refer to Providing Proper Back Navigation.

 When multiple players are playing a game, each with his or her own controller, it is important to map each player-controller pair.
-For information on how to implement controller-number identification, see Input Devices.
+For information about how to implement controller-number identification, see Input Devices.

 When a controller is disconnected in the middle of gameplay, the game should pause, and a dialog should appear prompting the disconnected player to reconnect his or her controller.

-The Android TV launcher home screen displays games in a separate row from regular apps.
-The TV
+The Android TV home screen displays games in a separate row from regular apps.

 Games controllers may not be available or active for users of a TV device.
-In order to properly inform users that your game requires (or just supports) a game controller, you must include entries in the app manifest.
-If your game requires a game controller, you must include the following entry in your app manifest:
+In order to properly inform users that your game supports a game controller, you must include the following entry in your app manifest:

 <uses-feature android:name="android.hardware.gamepad" android:required="false"/>